Park Hyung And Sik Ji Soo: ‘Strong Woman Do Bong Soon’ Male Leads Give Free Hugs

 Park Hyung Sik and Ji Soo’s special hug event fulfills their first episode ratings promise.
 During a press conference for Strong Woman Do Bong Soon, they said they would give free hugs if the pilot episode of the K-drama earned over three percent in viewership.
 For both AGB Nielsen Korea and TNmS Media Korea, the ratings were over their limit with nationwide ratings of 3.829 percent for the former and 3.9 percent for the latter.
 AGB Nielsen Korea also recorded viewership for the Seoul National Capital Area in which it earned 4.044 percent.

-To be frank, White Day is the perfect day for Park Hyung Sik and Ji Soo to give free hugs to their K-drama fans who made it possible for the first episode to achieve over three percent in viewership.
+White Day is the perfect day for Park Hyung Sik and Ji Soo to give free hugs to their K-drama fans who made it possible for the first episode to achieve over three percent in viewership.
 For those who don’t know, White Day is a day marked in Asia, specifically Japan, South Korea, Vietnam, Taiwan, and China, on March 14, one month after Valentine’s Day.
 In those countries, Valentine’s Day is typically observed by girls and women giving chocolate gifts.
 Usually, they will be given to boys or men as an expression of love, courtesy, or social obligation.
 White Day is the reverse as men who received chocolates are expected to return the favor with gifts traditionally with cookies, jewelry, white chocolate, white lingerie, and marshmallows.
 In Park Hyung Sik and Ji Soo’s case, they are giving free hugs.

 It should also be known that Park Hyung Sik and Ji Soo will also fulfill another ratings promise the cast made.
 They will walk two viewers, one for each of them, home.
 Park Bo Young, Im Won Hee, and Kim Min Gyu already kept their promise and walked three viewers home on March 8.